collins-b/aws-k8s-ci/CI-CD-on-AWS-using-k8s-CircleCI-and-Docker.md

 Default output format [None]:
 ```

 To provision Kubernetes, we'll use kops, which expects an s3 bucket to persist its state.
-So, lets create the bucket:
+So, let's create the bucket:

 ```
 aws s3api create-bucket --bucket awsk8s --create-bucket-configuration LocationConstraint=us-west-2